Yvette Mimieux: Later movies

-Mimieux played a falsely imprisoned woman victimized by a sadistic guard in the film Jackson County Jail (1976) with Tommy Lee Jones for New World Pictures, which was a box-office hit.
+Mimieux played a falsely imprisoned woman pursued by corrupt law enforcement in the crime drama Jackson County Jail (1976) with Tommy Lee Jones and Robert Carradine for New World Pictures, which was a box-office hit.

 Mimieux appeared in such horror-oriented TV movies as Snowbeast (1977), Devil Dog: The Hound of Hell (1978), and Disaster on the Coastliner (1979).
 She also appeared in the TV movies Ransom for Alice!
 (1977) and Outside Chance (1978).

-Later, she co-starred in the first PG-rated Walt Disney Productions feature, The Black Hole (1979).
+Later, she co-starred in the first PG-rated Walt Disney Productions feature, the science fiction film The Black Hole (1979).
 She had the lead in Circle of Power (1981).

 Mimieux appeared in the TV movie Forbidden Love (1982) and Night Partners (1983) and guest-starred on The Love Boat and Lime Street.
-She made Obsessive Love (1984), a television film about a female stalker which she co-wrote and co-produced:"There are few enough films going these days, and there are three or four women who are offered all the good parts.
+She made Obsessive Love (1984), a television film about a female stalker which she co-wrote and co-produced:There are few enough films going these days, and there are three or four women who are offered all the good parts.
 Of course I could play a lot of awful parts that are too depressing to contemplate....
 [Television] is not the love affair I have with film, but television can be a playground for interesting ideas.
-I love wild, baroque, slightly excessive theatrical ideas, and because television needs so much material, there's a chance to get some of those odd ideas done."Farber, Stephen.
+I love wild, baroque, slightly excessive theatrical ideas, and because television needs so much material, there's a chance to get some of those odd ideas done.Farber, Stephen.
 "MIMIEUX PRODUCES A MOVIE FOR TV", New York Times, October 1, 1984.

-Mimieux had the lead in Berrenger's (1985), a short-lived TV series and had a supporting role in the TV movie The Fifth Missile (1986).
+Mimieux had the lead in the short-lived TV series Berrenger's (1985) and a supporting role in the TV movie The Fifth Missile (1986).
 She guest-starred in a TV movie Perry Mason: The Case of the Desperate Deception (1990).
-Her last film was Lady Boss (1992).
+Her last film was a supporting role in Lady Boss (1992).

 Personal life and death

-Mimieux was married three times but had no children.
-At age 17, she wed Evan Harland Engber on December 19, 1959, but kept the marriage secret for almost two years.
-She was married, secondly, to film director Stanley Donen from 1972 until their divorce in 1985.
-Her last marriage was to Howard F. Ruby, chairman emeritus and co-founder of Oakwood Worldwide.
-Mimieux died at her home in Los Angeles on January 18, 2022.
+At age 17, Mimieux wed Evan Harland Engber on December 19, 1959, but kept the marriage secret for almost two years.
+She was married for a second time to film director Stanley Donen from 1972 until their divorce in 1985.
+Her last marriage was to Howard F. Ruby, chairman emeritus and co-founder of Oakwood Worldwide, the owner of the Oakwood Apartments complexes.

+Mimieux died 10 days after her 80th birthday at her home in Los Angeles on January 18, 2022.